LFDT-Lockness/cggmp21/README.md

 don't do constant-time operations which gives us a significant performance boost.

 ## Join us in Discord!
-If you wish to communicate with us about this repo, feel free to reach out to us [in Discord]!
+Feel free to reach out to us [in Discord]!

 [in Discord]: https://discordapp.com/channels/905194001349627914/1285268686147424388